gcobb321/icloud3/README.md

 ### Features
 - Supports three tracking methods,
-  - Find-my-Friends using the *Find My* app,
+  - Find-my-Friends using the *Find My* app.
+This tracking method is used if you have set up 2fa security on your main iCloud account.
+This method will eliminate the constant notifications when a device has accessed your iCloud account.
-  - Family Sharing for your family members that you have set up in your Apple iCloud account and the
+  - Family Sharing for your family members.
+You can use this tracking method if you have not set up 2fa security on your Apple iCloud account.
   - Home Assistant IOS App (versions 1 & 2).
-Use the Find-my-Friends method if you have set up 2fa security on your main Apple iCloud account to eliminate the constant notifications that a device has accessed your iCloud account.
+Use this tracking method if the others are not available.
 - A variable polling interval that is based on the Waze Route Mapping Service (drive time and distance) rather than just a calculated straight line distance.
 - Monitors the IOS App device_tracker and sensors to immediately capture zone enter and exit notifications.
 - Sensor templates are created that can be used in automations, in scripts and on Lovelace cards.
 The sensors that are created can be customized to suit your needs.